 Scope is executed and measured against the Scope Baseline.
 The Scope Management Plan and the Requirements Management Plan contain thresholds and Acceptance Criteria that the project scope must meet so that the final products can be transferred to the stakeholders.

 Any difference between the actual scope and Scope Baseline results in a variance.
 The Scope Baseline can only be changed by an approved change request that has gone through an integrated change control process.
 Preventive or corrective actions are identified in the change request in order to bring scope performance in line with the Scope Baseline.
-Changes in the products are capture in the Requirements Traceability Matrix and approved by the Configuration Management Change.
+Changes in the products are captured in the Requirements Traceability Matrix and approved by the Configuration Management Change.

 After the products have been created, they are verified that they are correct.
 If verified, then each product is validated against the Acceptance Criteria and transferred to the stakeholders.